-Using a detailed charging model that considers typical daily usage patterns, this analysis assumes that most LD ZEVs in New Jersey will use overnight charging at single family and multi-family homes, though about 26 percent will need to rely on a publicly accessible network of chargers.
-Overnight charging is assumed to meet the needs of the vast majority of vehicle owners, however owners without dedicated parking such as apartment buildings and locations where charging infrastructure will be difficult to site will need to rely on publicly available chargers.
+Using a detailed charging model that considers typical daily usage patterns, this analysis assumes that most LD ZEVs in Colorado will use overnight charging at single family and multi-family homes, though about 18 percent will need to rely on a publicly accessible network of chargers.31 Overnight charging is assumed to meet the needs of the vast majority of vehicle owners, however owners without dedicated parking such as apartment buildings and locations where charging infrastructure will be difficult to site will need to rely on publicly available chargers.

-The charging model evaluates the effect of ZEV charging on the New Jersey grid under a "managed" charging scenario, assuming that ZEV owners participate in a utility managed charging program where owners plug in and charge their vehicles during designated periods of lower energy demand, rather than just charging their vehicles as soon as they arrive at home.
+The charging model evaluates the effect of ZEV charging on the Colorado grid under a "managed" charging scenario, assuming that ZEV owners participate in a utility managed charging program where owners plug in and charge their vehicles during designated periods of lower energy demand, rather than just charging their vehicles as soon as they arrive at home.

 Home chargers are assumed to be either Level 1 (e.g., a standard 120V outlet) or Level 2, which requires a dedicated 208-240V circuit but can reduce charging times and provide flexibility to coincide with utility designated charging periods.
-Level 1 chargers can only add about 3 to 5 miles of range per hour, while
+Level 1 chargers can only add about 3 to 5 miles of range per hour, while www.erm.com Version: 1.0

-&lt;sup>30 Figures are based on average annual electricity use of 8,157 kWh per housing unit and 34,014 kWh per commercial customer in New Jersey.
+30 Figures are based on average annual electricity use of 8,442 kWh per housing unit and 52,971 kWh per commercial customer in Colorado.

-&lt;sup>31 See the methodology report for a detailed discussion of LD EV charging needs.
+31 See the methodology report for a detailed discussion of LD EV charging needs.

 Level 2 chargers can add 12 to 80 miles of range per hour, depending on the rating of the charger.
-For public charging, two types of chargers were modeled - public Level 2 and DCFC ports, with the latter able to provide 150 to 350 kW of energy and the ability to replenish 3 to 20 miles of range per minute of charging.
+32 For public charging, two types of chargers were modeled - public Level 2 and DCFC ports, with the latter able to provide 150 to 350 kW of energy and the ability to replenish 3 to 20 miles of range per minute of charging.
+33

-As of January 2023, there were 955 publicly accessible charging stations in New Jersey with a total of 1,867 public Level 2 ports and 823 DCFC ports (>50 kW).
-70 percent of these DCFC ports are Tesla superchargers that currently can be used only by Tesla owners.
-In New Jersey, there are only 247 DCFC ports fully available to any vehicle.
+As of May 2023, there were 1,772 publicly accessible charging stations in Colorado with a total of 3,355 public Level 2 ports and 798 DCFC ports (>50 kW).34 43 percent of these DCFC ports are Tesla superchargers that currently can be used only by Tesla owners.35 In Colorado, there are 450 DCFC ports fully available to any vehicle.